metabase/metabase/docs/dashboards/introduction.md

 - **Move a card within a tab**: click and drag the card.
 Other cards will move out of the way.
 - **Resize a card**: click the handle at the bottom right corner of the card, and drag to resize.
 Nearby cards will move away to accommodate the new size.
 - **Remove a card**: hover over the card and click the X icon in the top right corner.
 - **Replace a card**: hover over the card and click the Replace icon in the top right corner.
 Search for a question to swap in for the existing question on that card.
+You can only replace a question with another question, not another type of card (like a text card).

 Metabase will automatically update a question's display to make sure your data looks great at any size you choose.